The Society of Folk Dance Historians (SFDH)

 Information: A dance.

-Aghcheekneroo Par is in the Caucasus Mountain tradition, and resembles the well-known Georgian dances.
+Aghcheekneroo Par is in the Caucasus Mountain tradition, and resembles the well-known Georgia dances.
 It is of the "women's work" dance genre, taking its movements from women's daily chores, in this case, spinning flax; the spinning wheel and related movements are obvious.

 Translation: "Aghcheek" means "girl"; "Par" means "dance"; thus: "Girls' Dance."